S4bbir/SorWrite/README.md

-# Sorwrite - AI Research Assistant SaaS
+# Simplicity - AI Research Assistant SaaS

 An AI-powered SaaS platform for researchers to enhance their research workflow with AI tools.